manymoments/manymoments.github.io/_posts/2020-11-30-the-lock-commit-paradigm-multi-shot-and-mixed-faults.markdown

                  mycmd = m.cmd
             readyToPropose = false
             send ("propose", mycmd, view) to all replicas

+Observe that when a primary proposes a message, as well as when a replicas send their highest lock to the next primary, the entire commit log is sent in the message.
+This ensures that, at any time, whenever a replica is locked on value, all the previous log positions are committed.
+While sending the entire log each time brings in conceptual simplicity, it is expensive to send the entire log.
+In a future post, we will discuss how this can optimized.

 # Multi-shot Lock-Commit tolerating both omission and crash failures